Introduction

 Reporting a Vulnerability

-Steps to submit a VAPT report:
+Steps to submit a VAPT report

 1. Vulnerability identification: Conduct a thorough analysis to pinpoint the specific issue.
 If using automated tools, remove false positives and prioritize the vulnerabilities.